Connect with us

 “Doubts about ownership of land in areas such as Embakasi are also pushing investors outside Nairobi, to avoid burning their fingers,” he said.

-Mr Mungai said Thika, Kiambu and Kajiado are the main towns that have benefited most from the scarcity of land in Nairobi, citing their proximity to the city and the availability of affordable parcels of land in the towns.
+Mr Mungai said Thika, Kiambu, and Kajiado are the main towns that have benefited most from the scarcity of land in Nairobi, citing their proximity to the city and the availability of affordable parcels of land in the towns.

-According to a recent report by the KenyBankers Association, apartments rents declined for the first time in 15 years last year as the market faced some oversupply, although analysts said this does not point to waning demand.
+According to a recent report by the KenyBankers Association, apartment rents declined for the first time in 15 years last year as the market faced some oversupply, although analysts said this does not point to waning demand.

-“Some sub-sectors of the residential market may be about to experience some over supply.
+“Some sub-sectors of the residential market may be about to experience some oversupply.
 However, there is still good growth in the middle income and lower income residential,” MML chief executive officer James Hoddell said in a recent interview.

-Property developers are also moving away from the city in a bid to meet the heavy demand for affordable housing in the satellite towns such as Kikuyu and Kiambu.
+Property developers are also moving away from the city in a bid to meet the heavy demand for affordable housing in satellite towns such as Kikuyu and Kiambu.

 John Nduire is an experienced journalist with a degree in Communications from Daystar University.
 His reporting is informed by a wealth of knowledge gained from years of covering construction news.